ljosberinn/vdh-rolling-feedback/README.md

   - One possible solution would be a talent that makes `Throw Glaive` do magic damage from a random school on every cast.
 This wouldn't incentivize fitting `Throw Glaive` into `Fiery Demise` windows and would result in `Throw Glaive` doing roughly 30% more damage, which would be a nice threat generation gain.
 - `Flame Crash` is missed, especially with the upcoming T31 tier set.
 If this came with the removal of some talents reducing the cooldown of Infernal Strike, due to balancing issues, that would be understandable.
 - `Soul Fragment` healing isn't increased by taking environmental damage, which makes fights where damage isn't appropriately sourced not much fun.
+- Feeling forced into taking `Precise Sigils`/`Concentrated Sigils` due to the extra duration on Sigil of Flame increasing T31 procs does not feel good due to the massive loss of control this creates.

 ## Known Bugs